 The F 750 GS is full of electronics, as standard and (especially) as an option.
-Let’s start with the original equipment, which includes two Riding Modes (Rain and Road), ASC anti-skating, ABS, emergency call (a first on a mid-range model), Dynamic brake light since 2019, and a revamped dashboard.
+Let’s start with the original equipment, which includes two Driving Modes (Rain and Road), traction control, ABS Pro, emergency call (a first on a mid-range model), the Dynamic brake light since 2019, and a revamped dashboard.

 But BMW obliges, it will be necessary to go through various accessory packs to fully enjoy its machine.
 Thus, it will already be possible to swap this classic cockpit with a much more modern 6.5-inch high-tech color TFT screen, making it possible to manage the music, the telephone and the vital parameters of the machine..

-With this development, the new BMW F750GS clearly increases its level compared to its predecessor and only the additional 12 kilos (224 kg fully loaded) tarnish the picture.
-Fans of off-road trips will naturally turn to the F 850 GS which offers more appropriate peripherals (inverted fork, long travel, narrow front tire on 21-inch spoked rim….)
-But for those who want to ride in GS without too much start neither its crampons nor its wallet, the 2018 F 750 GS retains serious advantages.
+With this development, the new BMW F750GS significantly increases its level compared to the previous generation; and only the additional 12 kilos (224 kg fully loaded) tarnish the picture.
+Fans of off-road trips will naturally turn to the F 850 GS which offers more appropriate peripherals (inverted fork, long travel, narrow front tire on 21-inch spoke rim …) But for those who want to ride in GS without breaking too much neither its crampons nor its wallet, the F 750 GS retains serious advantages.

 What you must remember

 new (Motoplanete estimate)